jleski/kester/README.md

 # 🪟 Windows Transparency Wizard 🧙‍♂️

 Hey there, cool cats!
 Welcome to the Windows Transparency Wizard, a groovy little Rust application that lets you jazz up your Windows experience by tweaking the transparency of your open windows.
-It's like giving your desktop a pair of funky sunglasses!
+Now with a slick GUI and system tray support!

 ## 🌟 Features

+- Sleek graphical interface to manage window transparency
+- System tray integration - keep it running in the background
+- Live window transparency preview and adjustment
+- Persistent settings for your favorite windows
-- Lists all visible windows with their titles, classes, and more
+- Global default opacity setting for all windows
-- Grabs the executable name for each window (how's that for detective work?)
-- Checks out the current transparency level of each window
-- Sets custom transparency levels based on your configuration
-- Keeps it cool by not messing with windows you don't specify
+- Real-time window list refresh
+- Smart window detection by title or executable name

 ## 🚀 Getting Started